-For each MEOLUT in the DDR, per designated reference beacon, compute the number of beacon transmission repetition periods within the analysis period for which a DOA location was received, where Time_First is within TRP, (Time_First - Time of First Transmission within the TRP) < 2.5 seconds, and (Time_Last - Time_First) < 2.5 seconds vs. the total number of TRPs in the analysis period.
+For each MEOLUT in the DDR, per designated QMS reference beacon, compute the number of beacon TRPs within the analysis period for which a DOA location was received, where Time_First is within TRP, (Time_First - Time of First Transmission within the TRP) < 2.5 seconds, and (Time_Last - Time_First) < 2.5 seconds vs. the total number of TRPs in the analysis period.
 (Note that the TRP may differ for different reference beacons used for a given MEOLUT.)
+This computation shall be performed for each designated reference beacon separately and for all reference beacons together.

-The probability of location ratio for single burst locations is defined as:
+The probability of location ratios for single burst locations are defined as: